mhazebroucq/gulpsynchLocalToRemote/README.md

 Work on SharePoint 2013 files in VSCode.
 Using gulp task you can download, upload and watch files.

 You can clone this repo or integrate the synch tools by getting the installation files in InstallationFiles folder.
-It is explains below how to install it.
+It is explains below how to install it in an existing project.

 # Contents
 * [Installation](#Installation (if you want to install it in your existing project))
 * [Usage](#Usage)

-# Installation (if you want to install it in your existing project)
+# Installation

 If you clone the repo, do not follow the below procedure :